Scattering amplitudes of stable curves: Introduction

 \begin{Notation} A connected component $\Pic^{\vec d}C$ of the Picard group is determined by multidegrees $d_s=\deg L|_{C_s}$, one for each irreducible component $C_s\subset C$.
 We ~have $d=\sum d_s$.
 We draw an MHV curve as an {\em on-shell diagram}, a dual graph of~$C$ with marked points as exterior legs.

 Vertices of the diagram correspond to irreducible components of $C$ and interior edges correspond to nodes.
 Genus zero components are drawn as circles, components of positive genus~$g_s$ are decorated with $g_s$ holes.
 Components where the line bundle has degree $d_s=0$ are left blank, components of degree $d_s=1$ are shaded black, and if $d_s>1$ then we just write $d_s$ in or next to the component.
 If the curve is irreducible then we don't indicate the degree at all since it's always equal to $g+1$.
-The advantage of the on-shell diagram over the dual graph of the stable curve is that it records the multidegrees $\vec d$ of~$L$. \end{Notation}
+The advantage of the on-shell diagram over the dual graph of the stable curve is that it records the multidegrees $\vec d$ of~$L$.
+In Theorem~\ref{wgearhstjsrjrj}, we will show that the locus of MHV curves is open.
+In particular, the set of possible on-shell diagrams is closed under edge contractions. \end{Notation}

 \begin{Example} In genus $1$ there are many possibilities illustrated in Figure~\ref{SDgSg}.
 Here $d=2$ and $n=4$.
 So the map $\phi_L:\,C\to\bP^1$ is a double cover and~the scattering amplitude map $\bLa$ takes $L\in\Pic^2C$ to the cross-ratio of four points